Kingdom of Western Georgia: Civil war and first fall

-First War of Independence
+First war of independence

-In 1372, Alexander, son of Bagrat, inherited the Duchy of Shorapani and quickly became one of the most powerful nobles in the region, a status he maintained until the tragic events of the end of the century.
-In 1386, Timur's troops invaded northern Georgia, ravaging the country, capturing Tbilisi in November and forcing King Bagrat V to convert to Islam, while the royal court went into exile in Imereti.
-Timur entrusted Bagrat V with a large Timurid army to subjugate the far-flung regions of the country, including the duchy of Shorapani, but had to invade the country again when the Georgian king betrayed his suzerain and massacred the army.
+In 1372, Alexander, son of the last king Bagrat, inherited the Duchy of Shorapani.
+He rapidly emerged as one of the most powerful regional nobles and retained this status until the outbreak of the catastrophic events at the end of the century.
+In 1386, the Muslim armies of Timur invaded northern Georgia, devastating the country, capturing Tbilisi in November, and forcing King Bagrat V to convert to Islam, while the royal court took refuge in Imereti.
+Timur entrusted Bagrat V with a large Mongol army to subjugate the more remote regions of the kingdom, including the Duchy of Shorapani.
+When the Georgian king betrayed his suzerain and massacred this force, Timur was compelled to invade Georgia once again.

-Alexander of Shorapani took advantage of the chaos in eastern Georgia to proclaim himself king of western Georgia and seceded in 1387, crowning himself Alexander I at the Gelati monastery.
-This proclamation became widely disputed, and the city of Kutaisi remained in the hands of Bagrat V loyalists, while the duchies of Mingrelia, Svaneti, Abkhazia and Guria refused to recognize the sovereignty of the new monarch.
-A civil war broke out, forcing Alexander I to take fortresses across Imereti by force, before dying in 1389.
+Alexander of Shorapani exploited the chaos in eastern Georgia to proclaim himself king of western Georgia and declared secession in 1387.
+He was crowned as Alexander I at the Gelati Monastery.
+This proclamation immediately proved contentious.
+The city of Kutaisi remained in the hands of loyalists to Bagrat V, while the duchies of Mingrelia, Svaneti, Abkhazia, and Guria refused to recognize the sovereignty of the new monarch.
+A civil war ensued, forcing Alexander I to seize several fortresses across Imereti by force, before his death in 1389.

-George I succeeded to his brother's claims and was in turn crowned king, continuing the civil war and conquering several fortresses.
-In 1390, he succeeded in appointing his protégé Arsène as Catholicos of Abkhazia, the most powerful religious figure in western Georgia, triggering the beginning of a religious schism in the Georgian Orthodox community between East and West.
+George I succeeded his brother’s claims and was in turn crowned king, continuing the civil war and managing to capture several additional fortresses.
+In 1390, he succeeded in installing his protégé Arsen as Catholicos of Abkhazia, the highest religious authority in western Georgia, thereby initiating a religious schism within the Georgian Orthodox community between east and west.

-However, this success was short-lived: in 1392, George I was killed during a military campaign to subdue the Duke of Mingrelia, Vameq I Dadiani.
-With no designated successor, the crown of western Georgia once again fell into chaos, allowing King George VII of Georgia to unite with the great feudal lords of the West and invade the rebellious territories.
-After a short existence of five years, the Kingdom of West Georgia was once again annexed by Kingdom of Georgia, while the surviving members of the rebel family took refuge in the Caucasus Mountains.
+This success was short-lived.
+In 1392, George I was killed during a military campaign aimed at subduing Vameq Dadiani, Duke of Mingrelia.
+With no designated successor, the crown of western Georgia once again fell into disorder.
+This situation enabled King George VII of Georgia to ally with the major western feudal lords and invade the rebellious territories.
+After a brief existence of five years, the Kingdom of western Georgia was once again annexed by Tbilisi, while the surviving members of the rebel family fled into the mountains of North Caucasus.